Skip to main content

 About the Common Carp

 The Common Carp is one of the most recognizable freshwater species in North American waters, classified scientifically as <em>Cyprinus carpio</em>.
-It belongs to the Carp group, most commonly found in lakes, slow rivers environments.
+It belongs to the Carp group, most commonly found in lakes, rivers, ponds environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Lakes, Slow Rivers.
+Primary habitat: Lakes, Rivers, Ponds.

 The Common Carp thrives across a wide range of freshwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.